benji300/joplin-wanaka-ui/README.md

 - Click `Custom stylesheet for rendered Markdown` and paste the content from [userstyle.css](./theme/userstyle.css)

-- Edit `Custom stylesheet for Joplin-wide app styles` and paste the content from [userchrome.css](./theme/userchrome.css)
+- Click `Custom stylesheet for Joplin-wide app styles` and paste the content from [userchrome.css](./theme/userchrome.css)

-- Restart Joplin to see the changes
+- Save your changes and restart Joplin to see the changes

 ## UI tweaks

 - Open Joplin

-- Open the user profile directy via `Help > Open profile directory`
+- Navigate to `Joplin > Preferences > Appearances`

+- Click `Advanced Settings`

+- Click `Custom stylesheet for rendered Markdown` to open `userstyle.css` in any text editor

-- Open `userchrome.css` and/or `userstyles.css` with any text editor
+- Click `Custom stylesheet for Joplin-wide app styles` to open `userchrome.css` in any text editor

-- Search for `TWEAK` and change the lines as described if you want
+- Search for `TWEAK` and change the styles as described if you want

 - Save your changes and restart Joplin to see the changes